jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 Child.new.on_parent
 ```

 This is as simple as it gets.
 Most languages use the `extends` keyword to inherit from a class.
 Ruby cutely uses the `<` token, but otherwise it's very straightforward.
-Given an instance of `Child` in the `example` method, we can call `child.on_parent` and Ruby finds the right method to call by walking the inheritance hierarchy up to where `on_parent` is defined on `Parent`.
+When we call `on_parent` on an instance of `Child`, Ruby finds the right method to call by walking the inheritance hierarchy up to where that method is defined on `Parent`.

 I picture Ruby's `<` operator as working something like this: